awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 # Supported resource\-level permissions for AWS Batch API actions<a name="batch-supported-iam-actions-resources"></a>

 The term *resource\-level permissions* refers to the ability to specify the resources that users are allowed to perform actions on\.
 AWS Batch has partial support for resource\-level permissions\.
-For certain AWS Batch actions, you can control when users are allowed to use those actions based on conditions that have to be fulfilled, or specific resources that users are allowed to use\.
+For certain AWS Batch actions, you can control when users are allowed to use those actions based on conditions that have to be fulfilled\.
+You can control based on the specific resources that users are allowed to use\.
 For example, you can grant users permissions to submit jobs, but only to a specific job queue and only with a specific job definition\.

-The following list describes the AWS Batch API actions that currently support resource\-level permissions, as well as the supported resources, resource ARNs, and condition keys for each action\.
+The following list describes the AWS Batch API actions that currently support resource\-level permissions\.
+The list also describes the supported resources, resource ARNs, and condition keys for each action\.

 **Important**
 If an AWS Batch API action isn't listed in this list, then it doesn't support resource\-level permissions\.
-If an AWS Batch API action doesn't support resource\-level permissions, you can grant users permission to use the action, but you have to specify a wildcard \(\*\) for the resource element of your policy statement\.
+If an AWS Batch API action doesn't support resource\-level permissions, you can grant users permission to use the action\.
+However, you must use a wildcard \(\*\) for the resource element of your policy statement\.

 Actions
 [CancelJob](#batch-supported-actions-canceljob), [CreateComputeEnvironment](#batch-supported-actions-createcomputeenvironment), [CreateJobQueue](#batch-supported-actions-createjobqueue), [CreateSchedulingPolicy](#batch-supported-actions-createschedulingpolicy), [DeleteComputeEnvironment](#batch-supported-actions-deletecomputeenvironment), [DeleteJobQueue](#batch-supported-actions-deletejobqueue), [DeleteSchedulingPolicy](#batch-supported-actions-deleteschedulingpolicy), [DeregisterJobDefinition](#batch-supported-actions-deregisterjobdefinition), [ListTagsForResource](#batch-supported-actions-listtagsforresource), [RegisterJobDefinition](#batch-supported-actions-registerjobdefinition), [SubmitJob](#batch-supported-actions-submitjob), [TagResource](#batch-supported-actions-tagresource), [TerminateJob](#batch-supported-actions-terminatejob), [UntagResource](#batch-supported-actions-untagresource), [UpdateComputeEnvironment](#batch-supported-actions-updatecomputeenvironment), [UpdateScedulingPolicy](#batch-supported-actions-updateschedulingpolicy), [UpdateJobQueue](#batch-supported-actions-updatejobqueue)